HomeMy WebLinkAboutMN-CC-2024-04-03 ��iTN4°9 COMMON COUNCIL Voting Record

 Also Present: Alderpersons Kumar, Kuehl, and Haines-Sharp excused from Council.

-Discussion Summary: Meeting was called to order at 6pm.
+Discussion summary: Meeting was called to order at 6pm.
 Alderpersons Haines-Sharp,

 Kuehl, and Kumar are excused this evening.
 Timestamp 0:49